Radial Oscillations of Dark Matter admixed Neutron Stars: Results and Discussions

-Altering $k_f^{\rm DM}$ with IOPB-I EOS, we examine the dependency of eigenfrequencies with central energy densities ($\rho_c$) for the first 20 radial modes in Fig. \ref{fig:freq}.
+Altering $k_f^{\rm DM}$ with IOPB-I EOS, we examine the dependency of eigenfrequencies with central energy densities ($\rho_c$) for the first 20 radial modes in Fig. \ref{fig:freq} and also enumerated their value in Table \ref{tab:mode}.
 The stability limit is reached when density rises, irrespective of EOS, as shown in the same figure.
 The star is approaching its maximum mass ($M_{\rm max}$) at the instability point, which is indicated by the existence of a zero eigenvalue for the $f$-mode \cite{Kokkotas_2001}.
 The critical central energy density for the $k_f^{\rm DM}$ = 0.00 GeV is $2.0022 \times 10^{15}$ g/cm$^3$.
 However, when we increase the DM fraction, $\rho_{\rm crit}$ increases as EOS becomes softer and oscillates with higher frequencies.
 For the $k_f^{\rm DM}$ = 0.03 GeV, 0.05 GeV, the $\rho_{\rm crit}$ = $2.2022 \times 10^{15}$ g/cm$^3$ and $2.9177 \times 10^{15}$ g/cm$^3$ respectively.

-At lower densities, $\gamma$ being constant, NS acts a homogeneous, non-relativistic body.
+At lower densities, $\gamma$ being constant, NS acts as a homogeneous, nonrelativistic body.
 The angular frequency of oscillation follow $\omega^2 \propto\rho(4\gamma-3)$ \cite{Yong_2022,Shapiro_1983, Arnett_1977}.
 This explains the dip in frequency initially when the star's central density is low enough, as shown in Fig. \ref{fig:freq}.

 Another distinguished observation in Fig. \ref{fig:freq} is that when we increase the DM Fermi momentum, the higher modes oscillation shows various kinks.
 This depicts an important observation that the frequencies of two successive modes from distinct families rejecting one another as they approach each other, resulting in a sequence of ``avoided crossings" between the respective modes \cite{Kokkotas_2001, Gondek_1997, Gondek_1999}.
 The eigenvalue problem's solution changes from a standing wave localized mainly in the crust to one primarily localized in the core at the ``avoided crossings" point\cite{Gondek_1999}.
-We observed that the phenomenon of ``avoided crossings" is present in all three cases but is much more prominent for larger $k_f^{\rm DM}$.
+We observed that the phenomenon of avoided crossings is present in all three cases but is much more prominent for larger $k_f^{\rm DM}$.
 DM makes the NS much more compact leading to a thinner crust, see Fig. \ref{fig:freq}.
-This allow ``avoided crossings" to happened at lower central density.
+This allows avoided crossings to happen at lower central density.